-Using Red-eve Reduction
+O Using Red-eye Reduction

 When flash is used in a low-light environment, the subject's eyes may look red in the photograph.
 "Red eye" happens when the light from the flash reflects off the pupils of the eyes.